spectrocloud/librarium/content/api/1-introduction.md

 * *Status* contains the status information of the resource.
 The API does not support creating or modifying the status section.

 <InfoBox>
-Certain update request schemas have restricted spec resource definitions and certain fields like uid, creation timestamp are not allowed to be modified post creation.
+Certain update request schemas have restricted spec resource definitions, and specific fields like uid and creation timestamp cannot be modified post-creation.
 </InfoBox>

 | HTTP Method | Documentation |